Patricia works your Gmail.

 Ask her in Slack.
 She reads the thread, drafts the reply, and keeps the inbox sorted, but nothing sends until you say go.

-@Pati anything urgent from Northwind in the inbox over the weekend?
+@Pati anything urgent from Orbit in the inbox over the weekend?

-Two threads from Northwind need you, one time-sensitive:
+Two threads from Orbit need you, one time-sensitive:

 - Their CMO asked for the revised October plan by Tuesday, sent Saturday 4:12pm